carysmills/whentoshop/README.md

 - Clone this repo.
 - Create a `data` directory within the `public` directory.
 Move over data files from https://whento.shop/data to `data`.
-- Local development should now work for front-end changes.
 - run `yarn install`
 - run `yarn start`
 - the app will open in your browser using localhost